-Do you wonder if there’s any value in arriving on time to your appointments and meetings?
+Do you wonder if you need to be on time for your appointments and meetings?

-Have you ever given thought as to why it’s important for you to be on time to professional and personal engagements?
+Have you ever given thought as to why it’s important for you to arrive on time to professional and personal engagements?

 Punctuality, or the state of being on time, is a skill that’s highly underutilized in today’s world.